 Audiology, Speech-Language Pathology, Physical and Occupational Therapy for the West Coast of Florida

 Johns Hopkins All Children's has been providing direct therapy services for more than 40 years.
 Thousands of children have been successfully treated in our centers.
-We provide "direct care" to children with disabilities and their families to help them reach developmental milestones needed to function successfully in everyday environments like home, daycare and school.
+We provide care for children with disabilities and their families to help them reach developmental milestones needed to function successfully in everyday environments like home, daycare and school.

 Parents depend on Johns Hopkins All Children’s to be a leader in the latest evaluation and treatment methods for children with disabilities—children who deserve the best therapy services available, at centers designed for pediatric care.
 Our facilities are among the best staffed and best equipped in the nation.

 The first years of life are critical to a child's development.
 We believe children with disabilities can make the greatest progress through direct care provided by our experienced and dedicated licensed therapists.
-We work together with you, the Patients & Familiesfamily, to build a sound foundation for your child's learning and development.
+We work together with you, the family, to build a sound foundation for your child's learning and development.

 Our center-based therapy services provide:

 - Licensed clinicians specializing in pediatrics (occupational therapist, physical therapist, speech language pathologist, applied behavior analyst, or audiologist) for your child's evaluation and services